lonnieezell/Bonfire2/docs/modules/consent.md

 This is an array of the initial consents that will be asked for in the Consent Form.
 Each array item includes the alias the consent can be checked with, and the following items:

-- name: The name as it is displayed to the visitors.
+- **name**: The name as it is displayed to the visitors.
-- desc: The description of the consent that describes the purpose of the cookies/services and what might be no longer functional if the consent is rejected.
+- **desc**: The description of the consent that describes the purpose of the cookies/services and what might be no longer functional if the consent is rejected.